neolp/itmp/README.md

 ### 5.2.
 Serializations

-ITMP is a message based protocol that requires serialization of messages to octet sequences to be sent out on the wire.
+ITMP is a message-based protocol that requires serialization of messages to octet sequences to be sent out on the wire.
 A message serialization format is assumed that (at least) provides the following types:

 * "integer"